bjlkeng/bjlkeng.github.io/source/posts/hypothesis-testing.rst

-For example, if our desired quantity is the expected value of the "true" distribution :math:`F`, we might use the sample mean of our data as our "best guess".
+For example, if our desired quantity is the expected value of the "true" distribution :math:`F`, we might use the sample mean of our data as our "best guess" (or estimate).
 Similarly, for a regression problem with a linear model, we are finding a "point" estimate for the regression function :math:`r`, which is frequently the coefficients for the covariates (or features) that minimize the mean squared error.
-From what I've seen, many "machine learning" techniques fall in this category where you typically will aim to find a maximum likelihood estimate or related measure that is you "best guess" trained based on the data.
+From what I've seen, many "machine learning" techniques fall in this category where you typically will aim to find a maximum likelihood estimate or related measure that is you "best guess" (or estimate) trained based on the data.

 The next category of inference problems are confidence intervals (or sets).